 Fig. 9.
-DEM model of excavation process and performance of screw conveyor.
+DEM model of excavation process and performance of screw conveyor

-average volume of the particles), which is close to the fieldmeasured volume of 106 m3, thus validating the model.
+Due to the available resources, the excavated soil volume was used as a validation criterion for the model.
+After 1.5 meters of advancement, the volume of soil entering the excavation chamber was estimated to be 104 m3 (number of discrete elements inside the chamber multiplied by the average volume of the particles), which is close to the field-measured volume of 106 m3, thus validating the model.
 The pressure applied from the open part of the cutter-head to the excavation face (for penetration into the ground and excavation) is a percentage of the maximum pressure applied by the horizontal jacks.
 The constant pressure applied in Metro Line 2 in Tabriz is 80 KPa.
 In numerous tunnel excavation projects, it is observed that the maximum pressure exerted on the excavation face typically reaches approximately 70% of the maximum jack pressure.
-During the excavation process, various percentages of this pressure were concurrently applied to the excavation face, while monitoring surface settlement and face stability, as detailed in Table 3.
+During the excavation face, while monitoring surface settlement and face stability, as detailed in Table 3.
 The findings indicate that when pressures are maintained between 70% and 50% of the maximum jack pressure, the resulting surface settlement remains relatively consistent.
 However, a notable increase in surface settlement occurs with any further reduction in pressure.
 Consequently, it is feasible to apply a pressure of 50% of the maximum jack pressure to the excavation face, thereby achieving savings in costs.
-During the excavation process, the various pressures produced by accumulated materials in the chamber were concurrently applied to the cutter head, while the surface settlement and face stability were monitored, as shown in Figure 10.
-The values of chamber pressure were controlled by the screw conveyor.
-It has been programmed that when the chamber pressure exceeded the defined percentage of earth pressure, the conveyor started to take the extra materials out.
-The obtained results confirmed that the optimum-maintaining pressure was 70% of the earth's pressure.
+During the excavation process, the various pressures produced in by accumulated materials in the chamber have been concurrently applied to the cutter head, while the surface settlement and face stability were monitored, as shown in Figure 10.
+The values of chamber pressure was controlled by the screw conveyor.
+It has been programmed when the chamber pressure exceeded from the defined percentage of earth pressure, the conveyor started to take the extra materials out.
+The obtained results confirmed that the optimum-maintaining pressure was 70% of the earth pressure.
 The surface settlement data from the discrete element model is illustrated in Figure 11.